jensen/sqlintro-notes/README.md

 ]
 ```

-If I know the `id` for the record I want to find the approach I take is different based on the data structure I'm using.
+I know the `id` for the record I want to find.
+The approach I take is different based on the data structure I'm using.
 In this example we want the record with the `id` of 'rtwj0V'.
 It's easy for us when we can see the whole data set.
 Without searching I can tell you that is the 'Embla Bösch' record.

 To search the Array programatically I would write code like this: